Insights Corporate Tax

 The third is leaving pricing until the return is prepared.
 By then the transactions have already happened at whatever price was used, and there is no contemporaneous rationale to point to.
 The fix is to set intercompany and owner-related prices deliberately, at the time of the transaction, with a short note on how each was benchmarked.

 The fourth is treating the disclosure as a formality.
-Because related-party transactions are reported on the return, a price that was never defensible is now on record.
+For a business above the disclosure thresholds, related-party transactions are reported on the return, so a price that was never defensible is now on record.
 Getting the pricing right protects the disclosure; a clean disclosure of a bad price protects nothing.

 None of these mistakes require a complex group structure to make.
 A single-owner company with a management fee and a property lease to its founder can commit two of them before lunch.